cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 common conversion to JSON.
 The loss of type information can cause security issues for the systems that are processing the less-expressive data.

-Security considerations for the use of base64 from {{RFC4648}}, and the use of UTF-8 from {{RFC3629}}, are relevant to CBOR as well.
+Security considerations for the use of base16 and base64 from {{RFC4648}}, and the use of UTF-8 from {{RFC3629}}, are relevant to CBOR as well.

 --- back